top of page

 The Book Market Is Evolving

 So the major players may be a bit of stretch for your first novel or your great non-fiction book.
-It isn’t impossible, and if that is your goal for the book, then by all means chase that dragon.
+It isn’t impossible, and if that is your goal for the book, then by all means chase that dream.
 However, if being “traditionally published” is the only goal, understand that not all publishers are equal.

 The Big 5